Home » Blog » Music Teachers Tips » Ideas and Techniques » Teaching Elementary Music Tips to Talk Less and Teach More

 Will a simple change of proximity help a child tune back in?
 Do you see a look of confusion?
 Do you need to give a simple clarification?

-As teachers, we should be constantly vigilant about maintaining student focus, understanding, and engagement but it doesn’t take a lot of words.
+As teachers, we should constantly be vigilant about maintaining student focus, checking for understanding, and maintaining student engagement.
+But it doesn’t take a lot of words.

 Be Organized.
-Do NOT Ask Kids to Sit and Wait During Class.
+Never Ask Kids to Sit and Wait During Class.

 If you want to talk less and teach more music, you have to be “uber” prepared.
 Lesson plans should be organized so one activity flows immediately into the next.
 I LOVE using PowerPoint or Google Slides to organize lessons.

-It is a simple click or tap of the whiteboard and we’re into the next activity.
-When using audio files, I have them embedded into the presentation.
+With a simple click or tap of the whiteboard, we’re onto the next activity.
+When using audio files, embed them into your presentation.
 Anytime students have to wait is a waste of valuable time and this often creates discipline problems.

 You Can Talk Less and Teach More Music

-You will enjoy teaching more and your students will enjoy learning more when you use these techniques which engage all students.
-Best of all, you will teach more music
+You’ll enjoy teaching more and your students will enjoy learning more when you use these simple techniques which engage all students.
+Best of all, you’ll teach more music.
+And, these techniques are for everyone, even if you don’t lose your voice periodically.

 Give a few of these tried and true techniques a try in your elementary music classroom.